MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 author: lgayhardt
 ms.author: lagayhar
 ms.reviewer: chenlujiao
-ms.date: 10/29/2024
+ms.date: 10/30/2024
 ---

 # Integrate prompt flow with DevOps for LLM-based applications

 Prompt flow is a developer-friendly and easy-to-use code-first experience to develop and iterate flows for large language model (LLM)-based application development.
 Prompt flow provides an SDK and CLI, a Visual Studio Code extension, and a flow UI.
-These tools facilitate local flow development, local flow run and evaluation run triggering, and transitioning flows from local to Azure Machine Learning cloud workspace environments.
+These tools facilitate local flow development, local flow run and evaluation run triggering, and transitioning flows between local and Azure Machine Learning cloud workspace environments.

-You can combine the prompt flow code capability experience with developer operations (DevOps) to enhance your LLM-based application development workflows.
+You can combine the prompt flow experience and code capabilities with developer operations (DevOps) to enhance your LLM-based application development workflows.
 This article focuses on integrating prompt flow and DevOps for Azure Machine Learning LLM-based applications.
-The following diagram shows the interaction of local and cloud-based flow management.
+The following diagram shows the interaction of local and cloud-based flow development.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/devops-process.png" alt-text="Diagram showing the following flow: create flow, develop and test flow, versioning in code repo, submit runs to cloud, and debut and iteration." border="false" lightbox = "./media/how-to-integrate-with-llm-app-devops/devops-process.png":::